-Select the Properties tool on the Standard toolbar and select the 0.25 dimension.
+Click on the 0.25 dimension so that it becomes highlighted.
+A window Quick Properties window may appear; this is a default for AutoCAD 2009.
+Turn this feature off by deselecting the Quick Properties button at the bottom of the screen.
+With the 0.25 dimension highlighted, right click on it and select Properties and the Properties window will appear.
 The variables that represent the 0.25 dimension are listed in the General, Misc, Lines and Arrows, Text, Fit, Primary Units, Alternate Units and Tolerances categories.